opendoor/pggen/examples/include_specs/README.md

-# Example: id_in_set
+# Example: include_spec

-This example shows how to write a query that checks for set containment using the `= ANY` idiom rather than the `IN` operator that is typically used with other database interactivity libraries.
+This example shows how to use include specs to tell pggen how to fill in records which are associated with one another via foreign keys.

 ## Running